makersmakingchange/LipSync-Gaming/README.md

 LipSync Gaming is a mouth-operated gaming joystick based on the LipSync which is being developed to allow quadriplegics and other people with limited hand use the ability to play video games by manipulation of a mouth-operated joystick with integrated sip and puff controls.

-This GitHub repository will serve as a database for all software files associated with the GameStik and the rest of the files will be based on the LipSync.
+This GitHub repository will serve as a database for all software files associated with the LipSync Gaming and the rest of the files will be based on the LipSync.

 ## Download